hcp-sbom provisioner

 By default, Packer runs the following command to run the SBOM generation tool:

-chmod +x {{.Path}} && sudo {{.Path}} {{.Args}} {{.ScanPath}} > {{.Output}}
+chmod +x {{.Path}} && sudo {{.Path}} sbom-generate {{.Args}} {{.ScanPath}} > {{.Output}}

-You can set the execute_command to override this default behavior.
+You can set the execute_command argument to override this default behavior.
 Packer provides template variables to fill in information at run time such as the path to the SBOM generation tool, arguments for the tool, and the path to scan.
 Refer to Template variables in execute_command for a complete list of supported variables.

 The following example overrides the default execute_command value to provide a password for the sudo command: